economicnetwork/archon/README.md

 # Archon

-General trading and broker framework for Internet/Crypto exchanges
+Trading and broker framework for Internet/Crypto exchanges

 The framework interacts with the exchanges through the API keys for the purpose of

+* order-execution
 * tracking assets
-* order-execution
-* exchange functionality indepedent from web-view
+* exchange functionality independent from web-view

-It abstracts from exchanges in that datastructures are generic for all exchanges

 Ecosystem which can be built on top

+* Trading bots: arbitrage, market-making, directional
 * Multi-Exchange trading interface
 * Streaming service
-* Bot and strategy framework
+* and more
-* ...

-Currently in alpha

 ## Telegram group